Chapter 22 : Love rule #21

 “That explains a fair bit.
 Is she well enough to look after the girl, do we know?”
 Teddy asked, and Scorpius nodded.

 “Yes.
 I found a newspaper article in which Trumpleton claimed Gemima’s mental inadequacy as a reason for Lucy to be taken to Mungo’s.
-Until then, they’d been managing fine.
+Until then, they’d been managing perfectly.
 I suppose there’s something about Lucy or her family that he wanted to capitalise on,” Scorpius said, fiddling with the letter between Trumpleton and Clarke Avery.
-I determinedly ignored his gaze, irrationally hating his voice of reason.

 “Well,” Granny Tonks said with a sigh, “I suppose that’s a few kinks sorted out.
 We’ll settle Lucy back in with her aunt and get you two kids back to school.
 It’s a bit of a waiting game now, waiting for replies to the letters sent out.
 Do you mind if I look through this, Rose?”

 She indicated my file sitting on the table, and I nodded after removing the bundle of letters from my friends.
-Scorpius’ eyes followed my hand as I tucked the letters into my pocket, and I burned with a desire to know what he’d written.
+Scorpius’ eyes followed my hand as I tucked the letters into my pocket, and I desperately wanted to know what my friends had written.

 Granny Tonks and Teddy began sorting through my file.
 I felt comfortable with that, despite there being intimate details about my physical and mental health recorded in it.
 As soon as Scorpius began to reach forward as well, I cleared my throat pointedly and glared at him.
 He frowned back, rolling his eyes and slumping back in his seat.
 He had no right to know what was written in there.